frozenburst/download_audioset/README.md

+# frozen's words

+This is fork from jim's repo.
+Which is for downloading waveform of audioset from source.
+I made a few revision
+* Fix the sortlist bug.
+* Snippedfile might have no value in some case.
+(This is due to the original author only update the scripts in unbalanced python file.)

+At 2020/11/09

 # download_audioset

 This repository makes it really easy to download [Audioset](https://research.google.com/audioset/), the open source library released by Google for speech object detection research.